movement-recognition/pouch-dataprepper/README.md

 ![overview sheet for tagging](doc/annotation_scheme.drawio.png)

+There is a program checking all existing labels for correctness.
+Call `src/data_sanitizer.py sanitize-tags`.
+The program creates an `index.html` which you can view with a webbrowser.
+In the most right column, the sanitizer highlights possible errors.
+By clicking on the links, your browser directly zooms into the time range of the dataset.
+If the sanitizer made an false alarm, you can just add an additional `sane`-Tag to the annotation.
+The sanitizer script then ignores this entry.

 ## download/generate training datasets

 The dataset labeled in the grafana+influxDB-Stack can be extracted by the following chain of micro-tools: